mehran-shabani/llm-key/hd-docs/system-overview/feature-map.md

 **Technologies/Libraries:** MySQL2, PostgreSQL (pg), MSSQL
 **How it works:** Specialized SQL agent tools that can connect to databases, inspect schemas, list tables, and execute queries.
 Supports major database systems with proper connection management and query safety measures.

+> ⚠️ Safety: Use read-only credentials.
+Enforce allowlisted statements, row limits, and query timeouts.
+DDL/DML are disabled by default and must be explicitly enabled per workspace.
 ## System Monitoring / Logging

 ### **Telemetry System**